-With summer coming to an end, flu season will be upon us soon.
+With summer coming to an end, flu season is upon us.

 The Centers for Disease Control and Prevention (CDC) recommends that everyone six months of age and older (with rare exceptions) get a flu shot before flu season is in full swing.
 Don’t wait for winter weather — September and October are optimal times to be vaccinated against the flu.

-Getting your annual influenza vaccination is even more important this year with COVID-19 spreading, too.
+Getting your annual influenza vaccination is even more important with COVID-19 spreading, too.
 Here’s why you should get your flu shot this year, and every year:

 1. To keep yourself safe and healthy throughout fall and winter